wso2-extensions/siddhi-io-snmp/docs/api/latest.md

 define stream outputStream(sysLocation string, sysDscr string);

 ```
-<p style="word-wrap: break-word">This example shows how to make set request using snmp version v3.
-And here we can configure security protocols related to target agent as well.</p>
+<p style="word-wrap: break-word">The above query shows how to make a set request using SNMP version v3.
+Note that in this example, you can also configure security protocols related to the target agent.</p>

 ## Source

 ### snmp *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#source">(Source)</a>*

-<p style="word-wrap: break-word"> SNMP Source allows user to make get request as manager and get agent status in periodically.
-It communicate through SNMP and transport layer is optional as TCP and UDP</p>
+<p style="word-wrap: break-word">The SNMP source allows you to make GET request as manager in order to retrieve the agent status periodically. </p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```